highnze/highnze/README.md

 - 🤖 You can find my final thesis "Alexa allein Zuhaus" in Systemdesign at www.alexaalleinzuhaus.de and in my [respo](https://github.com/highnze/alexaalleinzuhaus.de)

-- 🍃 I like to go climbing 🧗‍♀️ , riding my bike 🚴‍♀️ and I am always on the lookout for the latest sweets 🍪
+- 🍃 I like to go climbing 🧗‍♀️ , riding my bike 🚴‍♀️ and I am always on the lookout for the best sweets 🍪

 - 📫 Feel free to get in touch via [Telegram](https://t.me/highnze/) or [Instagram](https://www.instagram.com/lisahighnze/)